Using the YcFunction interface for a Java handler

 System.out.println(format("Function version: %s", c.getFunctionVersion()));

-// if no service account is selected, an empty line is printed
+// If no service account is selected, the output will be an empty string.

 System.out.println(format("Service account token: %s", c.getTokenJson()));